victorncg/victorncg/README.md

 Me and some friends founded [@tradingcomdados](https://www.tradingcomdados.com), a company that has become a reference in teaching quantitative finance for the Brazilian financial market.

-If you want to check Trading com Dados' github, click the link below https://github.com/Trading-com-Dados
+If you want to check Trading com Dados' github, click the link below: https://github.com/Trading-com-Dados

 Current status
 I am currently reviewing and updating some old repositories I had here and maybe don't make sense anymore.